MLI-lab/Robustness-CS/README.md

 # Running the code

-You may simply clone this repository and run each notebook to reproduce the results.
+You may simply clone this repository and run each notebook to reproduce the results. <br>
-**Note.** that you need to download the necessary datasets according to the experiment you intend to run.
+**Note.** You need to download the necessary datasets according to the experiment you intend to run.

 # References